 Shopping for probiotics can be tough.
 There are hundreds of different products to choose from, and it isn’t easy to know what’s best from just looking at the bottle.
 We’ve talked about some of the advantages Probonix has over other probiotics in previous posts, but we’re going to break it all down here today.
-Here are the some of the reasons why we think you should choose Probonix over other probiotics.
+Here are some of the reasons why we think you should choose Probonix over other probiotics.

 Probonix has a protective acid coating